Esther-Aj/Northwind_analysis/README.md

 ## Data Sourcing
 The dataset was gotten from [Maven Analytics](https://mavenanalytics.io/challenges/maven-northwind-challenge/24).
-It contains 7 tables of which are related.
+It contains 7 related tables.

+## Analysis and Visualization